skinwalker-ranch-insiders/MoDe/README.md

 PREREQUISITES:</br>
 This has been developed on MacOS and has not been properly tested on Windows or Linux.
 There have been reports of this working Windows 11, but I am not aware of the details involved.</br>
 </br>
-Use pip to install the following the libraries:</br>
+Use pip to install the following the libraries:
 ```
 pip install cv2-python pafy youtube-dl
 ```